Errors and Limits

 You might choose to do this if you want to tolerate a certain proportion of errors during development but want to ensure there are never errors when running in production.

-In open-ended model conversations (for example, an agent evalution with tool usage) it’s possible that a model will get “stuck” attempting to perform a task with no realistic prospect of completing it.
-Sometimes models will “give up” but sometimes they won’t!
-For this type of evaluation it’s normally a good idea to set a limit on total messages.
-For example, here’s an evaluation task that sets a limit of 30 messages:
+In open-ended model conversations (for example, an agent evaluation with tool usage) it’s possible that a model will get “stuck” attempting to perform a task with no realistic prospect of completing it.
+Further, sometimes models will call commands in a sandbox that take an extremely long time (or worst case, hang indefinitely).

 @task